jaalto/project--emacs-epackage-template/README.rst

     #  Delete unneeded files.
 Commit and push to github
     #  Notify "Sources List" about new package.

+    # ...
+For maintenance an upstream upgrade ...

+    Ever
+    Edef

 If you want to get your hands dirty immediately and read documentation later, follow this exercise to create your first epackage: ::